 - President Obama’s parting boast that his administration has been uniquely free of major scandal is delightfully imaginative and utterly unsurprising.

 - Also unsurprising is the number of people who think one’s attitude toward ObamaCare is a good litmus test of one’s personal kindness and compassion.
 It’s bad, sloppy, sprawling law, which has mostly the opposite of its publicly intended effects, and at an irresponsible cost in freedom and treasure.
 I think it’s unkind to do things you know will increase costs, then penalize people for not buying insurance they already couldn’t afford.
 I think it’s unjust to flood Medicaid with able-bodied recipients, thereby reducing the care available to more needy, traditional Medicaid recipients.
-And the president’s boast the Affordable Care Act has given 20 million people insurance who couldn’t afford it before is deceptive.
+And the president’s boast that the Affordable Care Act has given 20 million people insurance who couldn’t afford it before is deceptive.
 It’s based on survey data, not actually signups.
 The actual net gain in Americans with health insurance is about 14 million; about 84 percent of that came through Medicaid expansion.
 I think there are far better ways than ACA to help people — and I don’ t think that makes me cruel or selfish or unkind.

 - Russia supposedly “hacked” our election, via all the WikiLeaks activity that made the Democrats look so bad, so manipulative, so hypocritical, so corrupt.
 In fact the leaks may have influenced the voters, but they weren’t an election hack.
 That would involve tampering with vote counts.
 Notably, the talking heads have managed to focus discussion on how wrong it was to reveal those communications, not how wrong it was to do and say the things described in those communications.
 Beyond that, I am skeptical.
 We were told that all umpteen US intelligence agencies confirmed the Russian role.
 But they all work for a Democratic president.
 And I wonder, is it common for them to agree quickly on anything substantive, if you can get them to talk at all?
 And it soon came out that not all of the agencies had even investigated the matter before the White House announced their unanimous conclusion.
 Moreover, the fact that the Russians are so obviously to blame makes me wonder if it really was someone else; I think the Russians are more clever than that.
 But even if they did it, it’s naive to suggest that their efforts to influence US elections are unprecedented.
 And shall we speak sometime of US intervention in others’ elections?
 Even millennials are old enough to have seen the Obama machine try to take down the Prime Minister of Israel.
 (I wonder if all their spending there was legal under US law.)